Best AI Agent Skills for Text-to-Speech & Voice in 2026

 What are the best text-to-speech & voice tools in 2026?

-The top text-to-speech & voice tools in 2026 are ZeusHammer, mcp-tts, voicemode.
+The top text-to-speech & voice tools in 2026 are AI-Voice-Agent, agentcall, OpenVoiceUI.
 Agent Skills Hub ranks 10 options by GitHub stars, quality score (6 dimensions including completeness, examples, and agent readiness), and recent activity.
 The list is rebuilt every 8 hours from live GitHub data.

-How do I choose between ZeusHammer and mcp-tts?
+How do I choose between AI-Voice-Agent and agentcall?

-ZeusHammer (60 stars) is the most adopted choice for general text-to-speech & voice workflows, written in Python. mcp-tts (54 stars) is a strong alternative and uses Go instead.
+AI-Voice-Agent (145 stars) is the most adopted choice for general text-to-speech & voice workflows, written in Python. agentcall (72 stars) is a strong alternative.
 Pick by your existing stack: match the language and runtime your team already uses to minimize integration cost.
-If unsure, start with ZeusHammer — it has the deepest community and the most examples online.
+If unsure, start with AI-Voice-Agent — it has the deepest community and the most examples online.

 When should I NOT use a text-to-speech & voice tool?